department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/Business line engagement/5-2024 Preferred name and pronouns discussion.md

 ## Summary
 ### Pronouns/Preferred name
-- Data Demographics Work Group (DDWG)/Data Governance Council (DGC) proposed and approved Sexual Orientation Gender Identity (SOGI) traits
+- Data Demographics Work Group (DDWG)/Data Governance Council (DGC) proposed and approved Sexual Orientation Gender Identity (SOGI) traits.
 - Pronouns and Preferred name are both self-identified only, meaning only the submitter could provide this data.
 However, Nancy will follow-up with John Williams if our use case makes sense (only asking for the subject to refer to someone in the third-person).
 - The design component for Pronouns needs to be updated based on these different standards.
 For now, we can continue to use this component from VADS though.